 - 75. BCMM efficiently communicates with communities on IDP processes - 76.
 BCMM efficiently communicates with communities on implemented projects and performance progress - 77.
 BCMM works hard in addressing concerns raised by residents in public gatherings and during service delivery protests - 78.
-BCMM effectively communicates on relief schemes for indigent rate payers our our words what on DCMM do to immediate and delivery?

-- 79. My/our municipality statements are error-free - 80.
+BCMM effectively communicates on relief schemes for indigent rate payers - 79.
+My/our municipality statements are error-free - 80.
 How do you receive municipality statements?
 How would you like to receive them?
 How often do you receive them?